HenryDore/EPS/README.md

 # EPS:

-The test repository for the EPS project
+The test repository for the EPS project: <a href="https://henrydore.github.io/EPS/">GitHub Pages</a>

 v2.0
 <a href="eps2-0.html">Improved connection interface</a> (STABLE)